transitland/www-transit-land-v2/content/docs/datastore/routes-and-route-stop-patterns.md

 <img alt="Threshold computation" src="/images/transitland-route-geometries/triangle.png" height="400" width="400"></a>

 <p>The distance calcuation is not always perfect, unfortunately.
-Transitland logs inaccuracies through <a href="quality_issues.html">Quality Issues.</a> If any inaccuracies are found for a particular RouteStopPattern, the <code>stop_distances</code> for that RouteStopPattern are set to null.</p>
+Transitland logs inaccuracies through <a href="quality_issues">Quality Issues.</a> If any inaccuracies are found for a particular RouteStopPattern, the <code>stop_distances</code> for that RouteStopPattern are set to null.</p>

 <a name="before-and-after-stops"></a>
 <h5>Before and After Stops</h5>